Allegheny-Computer-Science-203-S2019/cs203-S2019-assessment/assessment.md

   * N = Ignoring all red flags in the code
   * I = Identifying red flags in the code, but not fixing them
   * A = Identifying and fixing some red flags
-  * G = Identifying, understanding and fixing most red flags
+  * G = Identifying, understanding, and fixing most red flags
   * E = Identifying, understanding, and fixing all red flags with good documentation
 * Understanding and adopting best practices
   * N = A severe lack of understanding and refusal to adopt best practices